 Skip to content

 In this article, I’ll look at why current data management often fails, highlighting the need for change.
 Indeed, companies are now operating in highly competitive digital environments where past business practices fall short.
-This article is the first in a series on why businesses need a data-centric strategy to make their data more insightful, accessible, and secure.
+This is why businesses need more than just data management and governance.
+What they need is a new approach, a data-ready strategy, to make their data more insightful, accessible, and secure.

 Data Management Definition.